maykinmedia/maykin-2fa/docs/quickstart.rst

 Should be plug and play - there is no additional frontend stuff.

 You can run ``python manage.py check`` to diagnose potential problems.

+We recommend putting a link in the admin user links to the ``maykin_2fa:account_security`` view where users can manage their backup tokens.